 What about impaction?

-Contrary to popular belief, sand does not cause impaction.
+Contrary to popular belief, sand does not cause impaction, and ReptiFiles has a whole article on the subject here.
 Dehydration, low basking temperatures, and high parasite loads cause impaction.
 A healthy bearded dragon should be able to handle being housed on a loose substrate with no problems, passing any sand particles that do get ingested safely through their poo.

 After surveying the natural environment of Pogona vitticeps in Australia, Dr. Jonathon Howard found that their natural substrate is composed for the following: